Margins and padding

 This feature reduces spacing automatically on mobile devices.
 This means the layout should look decent at all device sizes without any special effort at manual settings – unless you want to tinker.

 If you do want more control, there are several ways you can change spacing in Beaver Builder layouts:

 You can change the margins and padding of individual rows and columns, and you can change the margins of individual modules.
 You can set different values for each device size.

 You can change the global default settings, which are then used as the defaults in individual rows and modules.
 As of Beaver Builder 2.2, you can set global margins and padding values for each device size.
 By default, the desktop global setting propagates to all device sizes.

 You can disable mobile auto spacing or override it by setting your own values for small devices.

-In this article we'll describe a simple approach to adjusting margins and padding if you're new to Page Builder.
+In this article we'll describe a simple approach to adjusting margins and padding if you're new to Beaver Builder.
 For more finely tuned control over spacing and the details about how the final value is determined, see the troubleshooting article on margins and padding.

 As shown in the diagram below, the width and height of a border box apply to the content area.
 The padding, border width, and margin are added to that.
 Padding is inside the border; margins are outside the border.

 border-box, the width and height properties include content, padding, and border.